Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: The Model

-Similar to the bottom-up phase, $G_{ju}$ is the modulated feature maps with text kernels generated as follows:
+Similar to the bottom-up branch, $G_{i}^{H}$ is the modulated feature map with language-conditional filters defined as:

-where $\mbox{AFFINE}_j$ is again an affine transformation followed by normalizing and reshaping.
-Here, we convolve the kernel ($K_{ju}$) over the feature maps from the contracting branch ($Down_j$).
-Each upsampling module $H_m$ gets the concatenation ($\otimes$) of the text related features and the feature map ($Up_j$) generated from the previous module.
+where $\mbox{AFFINE}_i^{H}$ is again an affine transformation followed by normalizing and reshaping for $i$th layer of the top-down branch.
+Here, we convolve the filter ($K_{i}^{H}$) over the feature maps from the contracting branch ($F_{i}$).
+Each upsampling module $\mbox{DCNN}_i$ gets the concatenation ($\oplus$) of the text related features and the feature map ($H_{i}$) generated from the previous module.
 Only the first module operates on just convolved features.
-Each $H_j$ consists of a 2D deconvolution layer followed by a batch normalization and ReLU activation function.
+Each $\mbox{DCNN}_i$ consists of a 2D deconvolution layer followed by a batch normalization and ReLU activation function.
+Final output $H_1$ becomes our joint feature map $J$ representing the input image / language pair.
 The deconvolution layers have $5\times5$ filters with $stride=2$ and $padding=2$ doubling the spatial resolution, and they all have the same number of output channels.